jabbar-gabbar/spear/README.md

 nano Settings.toml
 ```

-You will see an empty backup toml file as below.
+You will see an empty backup toml file as shown below.

 ```Toml
 [[backup]]